input-output-hk/engineering/blog/ghc-js-browser-example/browser-example.md

 ./HelloJS
 ```

-You'll also notice that a folder called `HelloJS.jsexe` is produced.
-It has all of our final JavaScript code in it, including a file named `all.js`.
-The above executable is just a copy of `all.js`, with a call to `node` added to the top.
+Notice that a folder called `HelloJS.jsexe` was produced.
+This directory contains all the final JavaScript code in it, including a file named `all.js`, and a minimal `index.html` HTML file that wraps `all.js`.
+For now, we'll only care about `all.js` and return to `index.html later. `all.js` _is_ the payload of our `HelloJS` exectuable.
+The executable is simply a copy of `all.js`, with a call to `node` added to the top.
 So, we can also run our program with:

 ```
 node HelloJS.jsexe/all.js